Global Conservation Institute Presents

-This film is about diving into exploration.
-It is about shedding preconceived notions of science and being wrapped in the awe of the daily discovery in the Amazon rainforest.
-Our main research goal was to uncover the mystery surrounding an elusive “flying” saki monkey that had not been seen alive for over 80 years.
-It is a rainforest detective story with a happy ending.
+By filming in the the Amazon forest, we worked to shed preconceived notions about biological science and invite the audience to explore with us the awe of the daily wildlife discovery.
+Our main research goal was to uncover the mystery surrounding the existence of an elusive “flying” saki monkey that had not been seen alive for over 80 years.
+The film follows a rainforest detective story to find this missing monkey.

 Find your passion hidden in a tangle of vines, the splash of a pink dolphin, or the flutter of a giant blue morpho’s wings.
-And maybe, just maybe, find it in a fluffy missing monkey.
+And maybe, just maybe, find it in a fluffy flying monkey.

 Become the wild in the wilderness.
 Join us to find your heart in the jungle.